PTAB

 3. Grounds for Unpatentability

-Ground 1: Claims 1-16 and 18-20 are obvious over Garcia in combination with Byrne and Singfield.
+Ground 1: Obviousness over Garcia, Byrne, and Singfield - Claims 1-16 and 18-20 are obvious over Garcia in view of Byrne and Singfield.

-Ground 2: Claim 17 is obvious over Garcia in combination with Byrne, Singfield, and Adusumilli.
+Ground 2: Obviousness over Garcia, Byrne, Singfield, and Adusumilli - Claim 17 is obvious over Garcia in view of Byrne, Singfield, and Adusumilli.

-- Prior Art Mapping: This ground builds upon the combination asserted in Ground 1 to address the specific limitation of claim 17, which requires that the authentication data includes a digital certificate or fingerprint data.
-Petitioner argued that while Garcia teaches encryption and certification generally, Adusumilli specifically discloses the use of digital certificates for authenticating a wireless device (such as a smartphone or PDA) over the internet for the transfer of sensitive financial data.
-Adusumilli teaches using established protocols like Wireless Transport Layer Security (WTLS) for this purpose.
+• Prior Art Mapping: This ground builds on the combination in Ground 1 to address the additional limitations of claim 17, which requires the authentication data to include a digital certificate or fingerprint data.
+Petitioner asserted that Adusumilli taught the use of digital certificates to authenticate and secure the transmission of financial data from a wireless device (such as a smartphone) to a server over a public network using public key encryption technology.

 4. Arguments Regarding Discretionary Denial